cognitivetech/ollama-ebook-summary/README.md

   > 4. *Section 4*: Spiritual and yogic practices from an Ayurvedic perspective, integrating all therapies.
   > 5. *Appendix*: Contains tables on functions of the mind and their correspondences.
   > 6. *Goals*: To provide sufficient knowledge for personal use and relevant to psychologists/therapists.

-### Walkthrough

-If you are interested in following my steps, in more detail, check out the [walkthrough](walkthrough).